 The underlying sense that encapsulates the spirit of PE is that of collaboration, of working with others.
 This necessitates respect, cooperation, communication, building trust and the belief that together we are better off than on our own.

 The hallmark of PE is that it is characterised by mutual benefit: “Public engagement describes the myriad of ways in which the activity and benefits of higher education and research can be shared with the public.
 Engagement is by definition a two-way process, involving interaction and listening, with the goal of generating mutual benefit.”
 (NCCPE’s definition)

 PE can happen at all stages of the research cycle when developing, doing or disseminating research.

-The PE team offer advice, support and some resources on engaging the public with research.
-If you can’t find what you are looking for on these pages, please drop us a line or phone us and we’ll be happy to talk to you
+The PE team offers professional advice, assistance and some resources on engaging the public with research.
+If you can’t find what you are looking for on these pages, please drop us a line or phone us and we’ll be happy to talk to you.

 We advise on getting started with public engagement, help you develop your ideas for engagement and explain the channels and events which already exist.

-We also provide peer review for public engagement proposals and Pathways to Impact (P2I) sections of applications and can help you cost your activities.
+We also provide peer review for public engagement plans in research proposals and Research Council’s Pathways to Impact sections of applications and can help you cost your activities.

-Selection of case studies for different forms of engagement across the research cycle and for different researchers -> link to Case study page
+Selection of case studies for different forms of engagement across the research cycle and for different research areas.